mpv-player/mpv/DOCS/man/options.rst

     Print version string and exit.

 ``--no-config``
     Do not load default configuration files.
-This prevents loading of ``~/.config/mpv/mpv.conf`` and ``~/.config/mpv/input.conf``, as well as
+This prevents loading of both the user-level and system-wide ``mpv.conf`` and ``input.conf`` files.
-    loading the same files from system wide configuration directories.
 Other configuration files are blocked as well, such as resume playback files.

     .. note::